gregology/gregology.github.io/_posts/2011-06-08-ardev-camp-sydney.md

   - ardevcamp
   - augmented reality
 ---
-I&#8217;m currently at the Augmented Reality Developers Camp at the Powerhouse Museum in Sydney.
-I&#8217;ll edit this post during the day as new interesting things come up :)
+I'm currently at the Augmented Reality Developers Camp at the Powerhouse Museum in Sydney.
+I'll edit this post during the day as new interesting things come up :)

 **Links**